Book reviews, author interviews, and literary news.

 Author: Amy Brady

-Amy Brady is the Senior Editor of the Chicago Review of Books and Deputy Publisher of Guernica Magazine.
-Her writing has appeared in The Village Voice, The Los Angeles Review of Books, The Dallas Morning News, The Awl, Literary Hub, McSweeney's, and elsewhere.
+Amy Brady is the Editorial Director of the Chicago Review of Books and Deputy Publisher of Guernica Magazine.
+Her writing has appeared in Oprah, The Village Voice, Pacific Standard, The New Republic, McSweeney's, and elsewhere.
 Follow her on Twitter at @ingredient_x.

 Helen Phillips’s most recent collection, Some Possible Solutions, opens with a story called “The Knowers.”
 It takes place in an alternate reality—or perhaps a possible future—when everyone has the option of learning the date of their death.